romanz/amodem/doc/DESIGN.md

 ### GPG

-GPG uses much the same approach as SSH, expect in this it relies on [SLIP-0017 : ECDH using deterministic hierarchy][3] for the mapping to an ECDH signing key and it maps these to the normal GPG child key infrastructure.
+GPG uses much the same approach as SSH, expect in this it relies on [SLIP-0017 : ECDH using deterministic hierarchy][3] for the mapping to an ECDH decryption key and it maps these to the normal GPG child key infrastructure.

 ### Index

-The canonicalisation process ([SLIP-0013][2] and [SLIP-0071][3]) of an email address or ssh address allows for the mixing in of an extra `index' - a unsigned 32 bit number.
+The canonicalisation process ([SLIP-0013][2] and [SLIP-0017][3]) of an email address or ssh address allows for the mixing in of an extra `index' - a unsigned 32 bit number.
 This allows one to have multiple, different keys, for the same address.

 This feature is currently not used -- it is set to `0'.
 This may change in the future.